hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 and media files to devices across the LAN.

 ## Why ?
-Most ordinary people cannot afford expensive new bits like terrabyte NVME drives or Pi Hat's etc, as shown on youtube 'how-to's !
-It's great they show and test those things, but money doesn't grow on trees especially if you have kids and/or are retired.
+Most ordinary people cannot afford expensive new bits like multiple terrabyte NVME drives or Pi Hat's etc, as shown on youtube 'how-to's !
+It's great they show and test those things, but money doesn't grow on trees, especially if you have kids and/or are retired.

 One could use `OpenMediaVault` or `Plex` more easily, but they connect to the internet to do 'stuff'.
 I looked at `Plex` et al years ago and was very uncomfortable with the level of access installed packages potentially